webroo/backbone-baseview/README.md

 Clearing up your subview references isn't hard, but it's easy to forget, and if you don't remove all the references then you might run into some memory management issues down the road.

-Backbone does a good job of automatically cleaning up events in your views when you call `remove()` - wouldn't it be nice if it did it for subviews too?
+Backbone does a good job of automatically cleaning up events in your views when you call `remove()` - wouldn't it be nice if it did the same for subviews?

 ### The solution

 BaseView attempts to break these issues down into two separate solutions:

 1. [Attaching subviews](#attaching-subviews) - Solves event binding and the attach-then-render problem
-2. *TODO:* Storing subviews - Solves maintaining subview references and automatically disposing of them
+2. *TODO:* Storing subviews - Solves keeping track of subviews and automatically disposing of them

 ## Attaching subviews

-BaseView provides several methods that help you to attach your views to the DOM:
+BaseView provides several methods to help you attach views to the DOM:

 * `myView.appendTo(element)` - Appends `myView.$el` to the given jquery `element`
 * `myView.prependTo(element)` - Prepends `myView.$el` to the given jquery `element`
 * `myView.replace(element)` - Replaces `element` with `myView.$el`

-Internally each of these functions will also bind the view's events and ensure it's attached before it's rendered.
+Internally each of these functions also re-delegates events and ensures the view is attached *before* it's rendered.
 This solves two of the [previously discussed problems](#the-problems).

 Here's an example of their usage: